stadionHQ/PostmanSync/readme.md

 Make your changes, run your app, and test your endpoints instantly using the Postman GUI.

-- No more manually updating you postman whenever something changes in your code.
+- No more manually updating you postman collections whenever something changes in your code.
 - No more broken / out of date postman collections.
+- Keep your documentation and test collections in sync at all times with one simple process.

 ## See it in action
 Note - seems a bit slower due to gif frame rate.